acend/quarkus-techlab/content/reactive-kafka.md

 ```

-This creates a cluster with 3 active kafka and zookeeper replicas.
+This creates a cluster with an active kafka and zookeeper replicas.

 To use kafka as a message broker we need to set up a topic to which we can send and from which we can consume data.
 Create another resource file infrastructure/src/main/openshift/kafka/manual-topic.yml: